tanmayispiddy07/gemma_model_phrase_recognization/README.md

-# Phrase Generation using Gemini 2bit Model
+# Phrase Generation using Gemma 2bit Model

-This project demonstrates the use of the Gemini 2bit model for phrase generation tasks.
+This project demonstrates the use of the Gemma 2bit model for phrase generation tasks.
 The model is trained using a dataset of tweets and evaluated on multiple test files, including a zero-shot test file.
 The tokenizer used is `AutoTokenizer` from Hugging Face.

 ## Project Overview